 Lectures (attendance highly recommended)

-No absence from the working groups is allowed, unless adequately justified (for example, a medical certificate or a message from the study advisor).
-If the student has an excuse for missing a working group, the student has to hand in an extra assignment (decided by the working group teacher) within one week following the working group the student did not attend.
-If the student does not hand in the extra assignment in time, the student will be excluded from further participating in the working group, which leads to a failure of the 2nd assignment for the course.
+No absence from the work groups is allowed, unless adequately justified (for example, a medical certificate or a message from the study advisor).
+If the student has an excuse for missing a work group, the student has to hand in an extra assignment (decided by the work group teacher) within one week following the work group the student did not attend.
+If the student does not hand in the extra assignment in time, the student will be excluded from further participation in the work group, which leads to a failure of the 2nd assignment for the course.

-If the student provides no excuse for missing the working group, the student will have to hand in 2 extra assignments (decided by the working group teacher) within one week following the working group the student did not attend.
-Absent these 2 extra assignments, the student will be excluded from further participating in the working group, which leads to a failure of the 2nd assignment for the course.
+If the student provides no excuse for missing the working group, the student will have to hand in 2 extra assignments (decided by the work group teacher) within one week following the work group the student did not attend.
+Absent these 2 extra assignments, the student will be excluded from further participation in the work group, which leads to a failure of the 2nd assignment for the course.